-The US Navy Department demands an “immediate explanation”, November 1918
+The US Navy Department demands an “immediate explanation”, November 1918.

-The State Department demands explanations, November 1918
+The State Department demands explanations, November 1918.

-Associated Press suspicions about Admiral Wilson
+Associated Press suspicions about Admiral Wilson, November 1918.

-Arthur Hornblow’s Fake Armistice article and changes for Amazing Armistice, 1921
+Arthur Hornblow’s Fake Armistice article and changes for Amazing Armistice, 1921.

-Admiral Wilson’s newspaper interview, 1928
+Admiral Wilson’s newspaper interview, 1928.

-Roy Howard’s Premature Armistice memoir, 1936
+Roy Howard’s Premature Armistice, 1936.

-Joseph Daniels’ memoirs, 1946
+Josephus Daniels’ memoirs, 1946.

-Commentary on the conflicting claims
+Commentary on the conflicting claims.

 The US Navy Department demands an “immediate explanation”